dscho/xkcd/content/comics/2010-2-5-you-hang-up-first.md

 Cueball: You hang up first.

-[Megan is lying on a bed, on the phone.]
+[Megan is lying on a different bed elsewhere, on the phone.]

 Megan: No, *you* hang up first.